 1. Buy from someone who keeps good records

 The best thing to do is to buy from someone who has taken good care of their car.
-Generally speaking, because they took good care of the car, it should have less future repair issues than someone’s car that has been trashed.
+Generally speaking, because they took good care of the car, it should have less future repairs than a car that has been trashed.

 2. Make a cash offer that is respectable